thmrv/herdsman/readme.md

 through a request for a config file from a specific api endpoint, or by requesting 3 files separately in json format or perhaps any other suitable one.

-1. Stack and the principle of operation
-2. Working with the API, connections
-3. The interface
-4. Config

 ## Quick start